lh3/etrf/README.md

 length, etrf scans an input sequence and obtains a list of non-overlapping regions no less than twice of the unit length.
-For two overlapping regions identified with different unit lengths, etrf chooses the longer one, or the one found with the shorter unit length if the two regions are identical.
+For two overlapping regions identified with different unit lengths, etrf chooses the longer one, or the one found with the shorter unit length if the two regions are of equal length.

 Unable to find impure tandem repeats, etrf doesn't replace more sophisticated tools such as [TRF][trf] or [ULTRA][ultra].
 Nonetheless, because etrf